xu-ji/IIC/README.md

 This repository contains PyTorch code for the <a href="https://arxiv.org/abs/1807.06653">IIC paper</a>.

-Accepted and will be shown at ICCV 2019.

 IIC is an unsupervised clustering objective that trains neural networks into image classifiers and segmenters without labels, with state-of-the-art semantic accuracy.

 We set 9 new state-of-the-art records on unsupervised STL10 (unsupervised variant of ImageNet), CIFAR10, CIFAR20, MNIST, COCO-Stuff-3, COCO-Stuff, Potsdam-3, Potsdam, and supervised/semisupervised STL.
 For example: